hmkcode/Android/android-recyclerview/README.md

 ## Overview

-We will build a simple app that lists a hard-coded `Link` in a `RecyclerView`.
-To display items on `RecyclerView` you need to have the following components:
+We will build two versions of a simple app (one in Java and one in Kotlin) that displays a list of hard-coded instances of class `Link` in a `RecyclerView`.
+To display items on `RecyclerView` you need to the following:

 - `RecyclerView` widget added to the activity layout.
 - A class extending `RecyclerView.Adapter`.